avast/grpc-java-jwt/README.md

 Please note that all artifacts are published to [Avast Bintray respository](https://bintray.com/avast/maven/grpc-java-jwt).
  Mirroring to [JCenter](https://bintray.com/bintray/jcenter) is pending, so now you have to explicitly add this repository to your project.

+This base library contains a code that is not tied to any specific JWT implementation.
+So it requires instances of _JwtTokenProvider_ interface (for client) and [JwtTokenParser](core/src/main/java/com/avast/grpc/jwt/server/JwtTokenParser.java) (for server) to work.

 ## Keycloak support
 There are implementations of the core interfaces for [Keycloak](https://www.keycloak.org/).